 books.
 Bad teaching is so common in the church that no one can assume they have things correct.

-I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt, but use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
+I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt.
+However, I would use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
 I would especially be wary of and closely examine people and ministries sharing a lot of spiritual guidance, like visions, words, and dreams.
 I invite everyone to examine the spiritual guidance I got as well.

 .
 The first groups I listed also emphasize this kind of more carnal worldly way of following God.
 It invites imposters of the Lord that usurp your relationship with God.
 They want your adoration and attention and will take the love you give God and use it against you to make you follow them and accept false teaching.